hieubkset/keras-image-super-resolution/README.md

   </tr>
 </table>

-Model-10: model after training 10 epochs.
+Model-10: after training 10 epochs.
-Model-20: model after training 20 epochs.
+Model-20: after training 20 epochs.

 We run all with batch size of 16 and about 9600 iteration per epoch.
 Running time is reported using a GPU Titan XP 16G.
 We also find that training on a GPU Titan X 16G is much slower, for example, RCAN takes about 2.5s per iteration.